-Head of Faculty - Kaihautu: Steven White
+Head of Faculty - Kaihautuu: Steven White

 This course will develop a students ability to analyse data and think critically about the information in contains.
 Students will learn to manage their time to conduct week long investigations and submit statistical reports.
 Students will work in groups to develop the necessary skills required for communicating statistical ideas.
+Students will be expected to write reports on their findings, helping them to develop their analytical writing skills.